The fractional $p$-Laplacian on hyperbolic spaces: Introduction

 where $\beta > 0$ and $K(\rho) = \rho^{-n-sp}$ is the kernel for the fractional $p$-Laplacian on $\mathbb{R}^{n}$.
 However, in our framework we need the integrals in \eqref{eq:integrals} with the kernel $K$ and the volume element $\rho^{n-1} \,\mathrm{d}\rho \,\mathrm{d}\omega$ replaced by $\mathcal{K}_{n,s,p}$ and $\sinh^{n-1} \rho \,\mathrm{d}\rho \,\mathrm{d}\omega$, respectively.
 These integrals do not seem to be of a form that is easily computed.
 Instead, we compute the limits of these integrals as $s \to 1^{-}$, which are sufficient to establish \Cref{thm:convergence}.
 This is still not straightforward, but can be obtained by using the asymptotic behavior of modified Bessel functions.

+The authors would like to thank the anonymous referees for their careful reading of the manuscript and for providing helpful comments.

 The paper is organized as follows.
-In \Cref{sec:preliminaries} we recall the hyperboloid model and study the modified Bessel function and its properties. \Cref{sec:kernel} is devoted to the proof of \Cref{thm:kernel}, which provides the pointwise integral representation of the fractional $p$-Laplacian with singular kernels.
+In \Cref{sec:preliminaries} we recall the hyperboloid model and study the modified Bessel function and its properties. \Cref{sec:kernel} is devoted to the proofs of \Cref{prop-asymptotic} and \Cref{thm-Bochner}.
 In \Cref{sec:extension}, we relate the heat semigroup to the extension problem \eqref{eq:ext-prob} and find the Poisson formula.
 Using the Poisson formula and the representation of the fractional $p$-Laplacian, we prove \Cref{thm:extension}.
 Finally, we prove the pointwise convergence result, \Cref{thm:convergence}, in \Cref{sec:convergence}.
 An auxiliary result can be found in \Cref{sec:appendix}.